 ARTICLE 37 COMPLIANCE

-Boston Zoning Code Article 37 (Green Buildings) and the Resiliency Policy ensure that major building projects are planned, designed, constructed, and managed to minimize adverse environmental impacts; conserve natural resources; are resilient to climate change; promote a more sustainable city; and enhance the quality of life in Boston.
+Boston Zoning Code Article 37 (Green Buildings) and the Resiliency Policy ensures that major building projects are planned, designed, constructed, and managed to minimize adverse environmental impacts; conserve natural resources; are resilient to climate change; promote a more sustainable city; and enhance the quality of life in Boston.

 Article 37 requires all projects 4 stories or higher to achieve at minimum the ‘certifiable’ level utilizing the most appropriate US Green Building Council Leadership in Environmental and Energy Design (LEED) Rating System(s).
 To successfully create a high-performance and sustainable building, it is essential that project teams utilize an integrated project delivery approach from the initial phases of the project.
 Research and practice demonstrate that integrated project teams deliver better projects, attain higher LEED, green, and resilient building outcomes, and do so within their project budgets.
 The City expects project proponents to start with a goal of achieving all possible LEED credits and to construct the highest performing and most resilient building feasible.